OttoMeister/Audio-download-with-yt-dlp/README.md

 - Delete files and subdirectories beyond a depth of 2 levels.
 - Exclude non-MP3 files from the directory.
 - Eradicate directories containing less than 10 files.
-- Shorts the long filenames
+- Shorts the long filenames and put youtube id at end
 - Remove comments in mp3
 - Reduce the size of the picture in the mp3
 ```shell